 Election of the audit option must be done at the point of registration for the course or within the audit deadline for adding a course.
 Permission to audit must be obtained in writing from their advisor and the instructor of each course.
 Successful completion of audits will result in an AU on the transcript.
 There will be no notation on the transcript in the case of unsuccessful completion or a drop of an audited course.
 Students may drop an audited course through the last day of classes.
+If the student stops attending, the instructor may request that the audited course be dropped from the student’s schedule.
 College policy prohibits changing an audit to credit or vice versa after the audit deadline.

 Baltimore Student Exchange Program (BSEP) Enrollment

 Schedules from colleges are available on the web.
-BSEP registration forms should be submitted to the SAS office with the appropriate signatures.
-Participating institutions process the BSEP forms at the end of their students registration period.
+BSEP registration forms must be submitted to the SAS office with all appropriate signatures.
+Participating institutions process the BSEP forms at the end of their students’ registration period.
 Goucher students are notified of acceptance as it occurs.
-Seniors expecting to graduate in May, and enrolling in a BSEP course in the spring, must have prior approval from the host college indicating that the final grade for the course will be submitted to the SAS office at Goucher by the published date.
+Seniors are strongly encouraged not to enroll in BSEP courses during their last semester, as BSEP grades not submitted by the graduation clearance deadline can impact the student’s ability to graduate.
 BSEP courses may only be taken in the fall or spring semester (not summer or winter semesters).
 Ordinarily only 2 courses may be taken per year.
 Courses must be taken for regular grade.